Halfway Houses in Grants Pass, OR

 Are halfway houses in Grants Pass gender-specific?

-Yes, many halfway houses in Grants Pass offer gender-specific residences.
+Some halfway houses in Grants Pass may offer gender-specific residences.
 This arrangement helps create a safe and supportive environment where residents can relate to and support one another.
 Gender-specific halfway houses also address specific needs and concerns that may arise during recovery, contributing to a more focused and effective recovery experience.

 How much does it cost to stay at a halfway house or sober living home in Grants Pass?